eclipse/paho.mqtt.rust/README.md

 https://docs.rs/log/0.4.0/log/

-The sample applications use the enviroment log crate, `env_logger` to configure output via the `RUST_LOG` environment variable.
+The sample applications use the environment log crate, `env_logger` to configure output via the `RUST_LOG` environment variable.
 To use this, the following call is specified in the samples before using any of the Rust MQTT API:

 ```
 env_logger::init().unwrap();